How to Make Money While Living Abroad

 The web is made of content.
 Although video and images are extremely popular, the written word still dominates search results and eyeballs.
 In order to stay relevant, a website needs to produce high quality content on a regular basis.
 That means companies need writers.

-The easiest way to get paid to write is on websites like Constant Content and Fiverr.com.
-If you’re a good writer with a broad range of experience or the ability to research, you can make a descent living writing content for other companies.
+The easiest way to get paid to write while working remotely is on websites like Constant Content, UpWork.com and Fiverr.com.
+If you’re a good writer with a broad range of experience or the ability to research, you can make a decent living writing content for other companies.

-A few years ago, I submitted a couple of business articles to Constant Content, which were subsequently purchased for roughly $80.
+A few years ago, I submitted two business articles to Constant Content, which were subsequently purchased for roughly $80.
 I spent about 4 hours writing them, so my pay rate was about $20/hour.
 Not bad.

 As an expat, you’ll also have valuable and unique experiences for the readers of International Living and similar media outlets.
 IL pays up to $350 if they publish one of your articles.

-Some people make a full time salary by writing articles for companies and content brokers so this is a viable option for how to make money living abroad, as long as you’re a good writer (editors can be very picky).
+Some people make a full time salary by writing articles for companies and content brokers so this is a viable option for how to work remotely and make money living abroad as a digital nomad or digital expat, as long as you’re a good writer.

 Business social media accounts require constant attention.
 In order to stay top-of-mind, companies need to post relevant and interesting content to their social feeds throughout the day and week.

-A lot of companies, especially small businesses, don’t have the bandwidth to handle this time consuming and tedious workload so they outsource it to social media managers.
+A lot of companies, especially small businesses, don’t have the bandwidth to handle this time consuming and tedious workload so they outsource it to social media managers who are experts at getting attention online.

-If you live on social media and understand how to attract eyeballs with your posts, this may be a viable way to earn income abroad.
+If you live on social media and understand how to attract eyeballs with your posts, this may be a viable way to earn income abroad as a digital nomad or digital expat.

 The need for transcription services is a rapidly growing.
 There are millions of YouTube Channels and Podcasts that need transcriptions, translations, closed captions and subtitles for three main reasons: Search Engine Optimization (SEO), the hearing impaired, and foreign language speakers.